 Beekeepers are a sturdy bunch.
 Not surprisingly, it seems dealing with tens of thousands of stinging insects attracts a hardy bunch of folks!
 Even still, we all have our limitations.
 Whether we are battling a physical constraint or just working on improving our physical ability and stamina, a few tips and tricks can go a long way.
 In this post, I will provide you some of my best practices for lessening the load we beekeepers have to carry.

 I am constantly baffled as to why beekeepers choose to use two different size boxes in their apiary.
-The ‘standard’ is generally 1-2 deeps for your brood, and then moving to medium boxes for honey supers.
+The ‘standard’ is generally 1-2 deeps for your brood (eggs and young bees), and then moving to medium boxes for honey supers.
 I’ve always found this to be silly, particularly for a hobbyist, but I suppose one could present a few arguments on why one should start with a deep:

 - This is true, but given that a medium frame of honey weighs 4 pounds and a deep frame weighs 6-7 pounds,I’lll go through the effort of moving an extra box.
 Of course, there may be a slight additional cost involved, but I’ll take a healthy back over saving a few bucks.